zFont/zfont.github.io/privacy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at [zFontApp@gmail.com](mailto:zfontapp@gmail.com).
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at [dev@zfont.app](mailto:dev@zfont.app).